reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 Besides for the services themselves, some other components appear in a typical microservices architecture:

 **Management**.
-The management component is reponsible for placing services on nodes, identifying failures, rebalancing services across nodes, and so forth.
+The management component is responsible for placing services on nodes, identifying failures, rebalancing services across nodes, and so forth.

 **Service Discovery**.
 Maintains a list of services and which nodes they are located on.
 Enables service lookup to find the endpoint for a service.

 **API Gateway**.
 The API gateway is the entry point for clients.
 Clients don’t call services directly.
 Instead, they call the API gateway, which forwards the call to the appropriate services on the back end.
-The API gateway might aggregate the responses from several services and return the aggregrated response.
+The API gateway might aggregate the responses from several services and return the aggregated response.

 The advantages of using an API gateway include: